 1. Training On Your Company-Specific Safety Procedures

 Warehouse safety training teaches all personnel how to control exposure to safety hazards and prevent incidents from occurring.
 Provide general safety training for all employees, which covers warehouse operations, emergency exits, and general safety awareness.
-Also, provide job-specific training to outline specific safety hazards and how to properly work with them.
+Also, provide job-specific training to outline specific safety hazards and how to work with them properly.

 Proper training should also include what to do in the case of an emergency or accident.
 Evacuation procedures and escape routes should be widely distributed and explained.
 Depending on the location of the warehouse, staff should also be aware of procedures in case of severe weather or a natural disaster.

-Every employee should be trained upon hire and be mandated to attend safety training refresher courses periodically throughout the year.
+Every employee should be trained upon hire and must attend safety training refresher courses periodically throughout the year.
 Adequate training is essential to preventing incidents and serious injuries.